heptarch/heptarch.github.io/drafts/tarkovsky.md

 curtains of the ark had parted to reveal a glimpse of the sacred text.
-I set to work enthusiastically the next morning, drinking three espressi, scaling the stairs to the fourth floor, and triumphantly unlocking the door marked "журнал - Il Diario - 3".
+I set to work enthusiastically the next morning, drinking three espressi and bounding up the stairs to the fourth floor.
+Triumphantly unlocking the door marked "журнал - Il Diario - 3".

 <figure>
     <div style="text-align:center"><img src